b1g3ar5/AOC2021/README.md

 Day12 - counting paths through a graph solved initially with a dfs and then re-solved with a hylomorphism

-Day18 - tree manipulation, I think this could be neatened up a lot with morphisms ?!
+Day18 - tree manipulation, I wrote a second morhpism version ...

 Day19 - so complicated that I had to write a separate code file for the frames of the scanners...